Zero byte

 Android and apple-touch-icons

-for adding shortcuts to the homescreen.
+Older versions of Chrome for Android used apple-touch-icons for adding shortcuts to the homescreen.
 But only if a large enough non-apple icon wasn't found.

-at the site's root.3 But this practice ended as it was using 3-4%
+Some of older versions of android would look for apple-touch-icons at the site's root.3 But this practice ended as it was using 3-4% of mobile users bandwith!

-can't find a large icon to use.
+If android can't find a large icon to use.
 It will use the site's favicon.